abhiverse01/the-coders-handbook/Restful APIs/Restful-APIs.md

 #### **Introduction**

-In today's digital landscape, **RESTful APIs** are essential in enabling communication between different software applications.
+In today's digital landscape, **RESTful APIs** enable communication between different software applications.
 REST (Representational State Transfer) is an architectural style that allows systems to communicate over HTTP.
-In this guide, we will explore how to build RESTful APIs using two popular Python frameworks: **Flask** and **Django**.
+This guide will explore how to build RESTful APIs using two popular Python frameworks: **Flask** and **Django**.
 By the end, you'll have a strong foundation in building, scaling, and consuming APIs.

 ### **1. What is a REST API?**